Red Velvet (group): 2016–2017: The Velvet, Russian Roulette and commercial success

 In August 2017, Red Velvet's rendition of Yoon Jong Shin's "Rebirth", made possible by the show Snowball Project, was officially released as part of SM Station.
 On August 18, the group held their first solo concert, titled Red Room, to an audience of 11,000.
 Although it was initially planned to be a two-day concert, a third show was added due to demand.
 On October 4, SM Entertainment announced through their Japanese website that the group would have their first showcase in Japan.
 The Red Velvet Premium Showcase F'U'N Room Reveluv-Baby Party took place at the Yebisu Garden Hall in Tokyo on November 6.
 They performed the Japanese versions of their Korean songs "Dumb Dumb" and "Red Flavor" for the first time.
 After wrapping up the showcase, it was officially announced that Red Velvet's Red Room concerts would be extended to Japan in 2018.

 Red Velvet revisited their "velvet" image by releasing their second studio album, Perfect Velvet, on November 17, 2017, with lead single "Peek-a-Boo".
 Unlike their first "velvet" release, the album and single were both commercially successful.
-The album peaked atop Billboard's World Albums chart; "Peek-a-Boo" peaked at number two on Billboard's World Digital Songs chart, tying their 2016 single "Russian Roulette".
+The album peaked atop Billboard's World Albums chart; "Peek-a-Boo" peaked at number two on Billboards World Digital Songs chart, tying their 2016 single "Russian Roulette".
 In South Korea, the album and "Peek-a-Boo" both charted at number two on the Gaon Album Chart and Gaon Digital Chart.
 Through the release of Rookie, The Red Summer and Perfect Velvet in the same year, along with the popularity of the single "Red Flavor" and the success of their albums overseas, Red Velvet achieved "top girl group" status in South Korea.
 This was further cemented when Perfect Velvet sold over 100,000 copies and "Peek-A-Boo" won first place on the music program Inkigayo on their last day of promotions for the song, proving its longevity on the charts.